YuChuang1205/yuchuang1205.github.io/_pages/about.md

       <strong style="display:inline-block; margin:6px 0;">Knowledge-Based Systems, 2025 (Accepted)</strong>
     </p>
     <p class="pub-desc">
-      We propose a feature-enhanced and sensitivity-tunable framework that improves robustness for infrared small target detection by adaptively balancing feature representation and detection sensitivity under complex backgrounds.
+      Different from most existing deep learning-based methods that focus on improving network architectures, we propose a feature-enhanced and sensitivitytunable (FEST) framework, which is compatible with existing SIRST detection networks and further enhances their detection performance.
     </p>
     <p>
       <a href="https://arxiv.org/abs/2407.20090">Paper</a> |